Frequently Asked Questions

 What Does "Mizu" Mean?

 It means water in Japanese.
 It started off a a graffiti pseudonym and grew from there.
-I chose it because I am an Aquarius and I am interested in Asian cultures.
 Most graffiti names need to be short and sweet so it worked for that context.
 It has nothing to do with "Mizzou" or Missouri University.

 Do You Show In Any Galleries?

-I do have a small selection of prints and small originals available at:
+I do have a small selection of prints and some originals available at: